What is Black Body Radiation?

 All objects are continually absorbing and emitting infrared radiation.
 Black bodies are perfect absorbers and emitters of radiation.

-By Tim Trott | Learn Astronomy | March 5, 2016
+By Tim TrottLearn Astronomy • March 5, 2016

-921 words, estimated reading time 3 minutes.
+813 words, estimated reading time 3 minutes.

+All objects with a temperature above absolute zero (0 K, -273.15 ° C) emit energy in the form of electromagnetic radiation.
 The intensity of radiation increases as the body gets hotter and gives out more radiation in a given time.
 The type of radiation emitted also changes with temperature.
-The spectral distribution of the thermal energy radiated by a blackbody (i.e. the pattern of the intensity of the radiation over a range of wavelengths or frequencies) depends only on its temperature.
+The spectral distribution of the thermal energy radiated by a blackbody depends only on its temperature.

 Stars are considered to be black bodies because they are very good emitters of most wavelengths in the electromagnetic spectrum.
 This suggests that stars also absorb most wavelengths.
-Whilst there are a few wavelengths that stars do not absorb or emit, this figure is very low, so they can be treated as black bodies.
+Whilst there are a few wavelengths that stars do not absorb or emit, this figure is very low so that they can be treated as black bodies.
 Planets and black holes are also treated as nearly perfect black bodies.

 The characteristics of blackbody radiation can be described in terms of several laws: